-The Department of Counseling, Clinical, and School Psychology (CCSP) at the UC Santa Barbara Gevirtz School will be holding a Research Festival on Friday, November 16 from 8:45 am to 12 pm in the Flying A Studios Room, UCen, UC Santa Barbara.
+The Department of Counseling, Clinical, and School Psychology (CCSP) at the UC Santa Barbara Gevirtz School will be holding a Research Festival on Thursday, November 12 from 8:25 am to 12:20 pm via Zoom.
 The festival is free and open to the public.
-Nine students will be presenting their cutting-edge research during the symposium event.
+Thirteen students will be presenting their cutting-edge research during the symposium event.
 In order to receive their Master’s degree, all 2nd year CCSP students submit a research festival proposal in the spring.
 As 3rd year students, they present their findings to the department.

 9:45 am Break

 10:00 am Adrian M. Valadez • Implicit Internalized Binegativity: Measurement Design and Development